Skip Navigation

 As a Catholic institution, Carroll exists to form young disciples of Jesus Christ who will use their unique gifts and talents to make our world a brighter place for all to live.
 While every aspect of life at Carroll high school helps to form young disciples in some way, our religion department plays a unique role in this formation.
 Through academic instruction, reflection, and discussion, our religion courses invite students to grow in a relationship with Jesus Christ and His Church.
 In tandem with our Campus Ministry department, students will have many opportunities at Carroll for spiritual growth.

 At Carroll, we welcome students of all faith backgrounds.
-All students enrich the learning atmosphere at our school, and are enriched by the values-centered education that we offer.
+All students enrich the learning atmosphere at our school and are enriched by the values-centered education that we offer.

 Course Descriptions